-Resolution 1 GNWT GNWT Response No. Title Text Dept. 2019 2020 2021 and FireSmart Committees to consider options consistent with fire response plans.
+Resolution I GNWT GNWT Response GNWT Response No. Title Text Dept. 2019 2020 2021 and FireSmart Committees to consider options consistent with fire response plans.
 An example could be the establishment of fire breaks on Commissioner's Land at strategic locations around the community.
-NWTAC Resolution Committee Recommendation: DELETE: Timed Out DL-22-17-24 Medical Travel eco bus relia trar air t WH new nor exis rou very to d med THE that Con Gov Teri EREAS: a strong tourism nomy and successful iness climate depend on able, cost-effective asportation links including travel and; EREAS the economics of a varier operating out of them communities, or the sting carriers increasing tes and lowering costs, is varied in the modern communities and linked to their ability diversify services such as dical travel. to their diversity in the NWT Association of annunities urge the vernment of the Northwest critories to eliminate the thern-owned airline HSS/ INF The NTHSSA administers the Medical Travel program for all regions, including the Hay River Health and Social Services Authority and the Tlîchô Community Services Agency.
+NWTAC Resolution Committee Recommendation: DELETE: Timed Out DL-22-17-24 Medical Travel eco bus relia trar air t WH new nor exis rout very to d med THE that Con Gov EREAS: a strong tourism nomy and successful iness climate depend on able, cost-effective asportation links including cravel and; EREAS the economics of a v carrier operating out of thern communities, or the ting carriers increasing tes and lowering costs, is v much linked to their ability liversify services such as dical travel. to their diversity EREFORE BE IT RESOLVED the NWT Association of munities urge the vernment of the Northwest ritories to eliminate the thern-owned airline HSS/ INF The NTHSSA administers the Medical Travel program for all regions, including the Hay River Health and Social Services Authority and the Tlîchô Community Services Agency.
 Standard practice is to first access the Standing Offer Agreement (SOA) with the lowest cost.
 However, patient circumstances are considered and other air carriers may be accessed.
 The NTHSSA administers the Medical Travel program for all regions, including the Hay River Health and Social Services Authority and the Tlîchô Community Services Agency.
 Standard practice is to first access the Standing Offer Agreement (SOA) with the lowest cost.
 However, patient circumstances are considered and other air carriers may be accessed.
-The GNWT Department of Infrastructure has combined the non-exclusive SOAs for Medical Travel and the GNWT into one tender in order to The NTHSSA medical travel policy is being administered using the guidelines and policy tools established by the GNWT for procurement.
+The GNWT Department of Infrastructure has combined the non- exclusive SOAs for Medical Travel and the GNWT into one tender in order to The NTHSSA medical travel policy is being administered using the guidelines and policy tools established by the GNWT for procurement.
 NWTAC Resolution Committee Recommendation: DELETE - Timed Out

-T and the section of the section of The CANAIT and the first arter and

 restrictions for non-urgent The GNWT receive the best rates and

-medical travel in order to drive Department of manage costs associated
+restrictions for non-urgent medical travel in order to drive

+Department of manage costs associated

 competitive pricing and lower Infrastructure with employee duty travel

 the cost of air travel in the recently combined and medical travel.

 Northwest Territories. the non-exclusive

 SOAs for Medical GNWT employees are

 Travel and the GNWT required to follow the

 into one tender in Business Incentive Policy

 order to receive the and it states:

 best rates and

 manage costs "Whenever possible, goods,

 associated with services and construction

 employee duty travel valued at less than \$25,000

 and medical travel. should be purchased

 GNWT employees are directly from BIP

 required to follow Businesses in the Local

 the Business Community, but no bid

-adjustment will be

-Incentive Policy and applied."
+Incentive Policy and adjustment will be

+it states: applied."

-it states: Procurement Shared
+Procurement Shared

 "Whenever possible, Services tenders for the

 goods, services and provision of airfares for

 construction valued routes within the NWT and

-at less than \$25,000
+at less than \$25,000 some routes to the south

-should be purchased some routes to the south on a non-exclusive
+should be purchased on a non-exclusive

-directly from BIP

-Businesses in the standing offer agreement
+directly from BIP standing offer agreement

-Local Community, but basis for use by GNWT
+Businesses in the basis for use by GNWT

-no bid adjustment departments and boards.
+Local Community, but departments and boards.

-will be applied."
-The tenders are publicly
+no bid adjustment The tenders are publicly

-advertised on an annual
+will be applied." advertised on an annual

 Procurement Shared basis and available to any

 Services tenders for commercial airline

 the provision of company that chooses to

 airfares for routes bid.

-within the NWT and
+within the NWT and Sid.

 some routes to the